solo-io/workshops/gloo-edge/README.md

 Let's rewrite your Virtual Service to delegate the routing to a `RouteTable`.

-First resource is the delegated Route Table.
-Second resource is a Virtual Service.
+The first resource is the delegated Route Table.
+The second resource is a Virtual Service.
 Notice that there is a new `delegateAction` referencing the just created `RouteTable`.

 ```bash
 kubectl apply -f - <<EOF